TYLER-JM/barChart_repo/README.md

 * currently, to avoid some bugs, each chart should have its own parent container.
 * each element inside of the **title** arrays (mainTitle, xTitle, yTitle) in the **options** parameter should be present.
 If no title is prefered, include an empty array as the *value*, but do not remove the *key* entirely from the **options** object.
 * the values displayed in each bar will be black.
 There is no way of modifying their color when invoking the function.
-The user can change the color at the .inner selector in the stylesheet
+The user can change the color at the `.inner` selector in the stylesheet.
+However, this will affect each chart that is generated
+* when rotating the labels beneath each bar, the x-axis title can be moved further from the chart to accommodate the slanted labels by adjusting the `padding-top` declaration inside the `.shifted` selector.
+However, this will affect each chart that is generated.
 * when using stacked values the `scale` key inside the `options` parameter should always start at 0.
+* Labels beneath each bar are aligned to the left.
+* only the color and size of the titles are customizable when invoking the function.
+* a bar color must be provided for each bar (or each bar in a stack).
+There is no shortcut if the user would prefer each bar be the same color.
+In other words, the value of `barColor` always needs to be an array with 1 element for each value
+* `width` can be set to a percentage, for a little responsiveness.
+But using percentage value for the value of `height` will take extra work.

 ## Examples